Travel Ideas

 1

-Stroll through the residence of the kings of Bavaria
+Stroll through the residence of the Bavarian kings

-The Munich Residence is the largest inner-city palace in the country and one of the most important art museums in Europe.
-It has 130 rooms, the most popular of which are the old palace chapel, the porcelain room with exhibits from Europe and East Asia, the collection of miniatures, the silver chamber, and Louis I's living quarters.
-The treasury contains the prayer book of Emperor Charles (860), the cross of Henry II the Saint, the crown of Empress Kunigunda, the crown of Henry II (1270), the service of Empress Maria-Louise of Austria, the jewelry of Queen Theresa and other interesting exhibits.
+The Munich Residenz is the largest city palace in Germany and one of Europe’s most important art museums.
+It comprises 130 rooms, with the most popular being the Old Court Chapel, the Porcelain Room featuring exhibits from Europe and East Asia, the Miniatures Collection, the Silver Chamber, and the private apartments of King Ludwig I. The Treasury houses the Prayer Book of Emperor Charles (860), the Cross of St. Henry II, the Crown of Empress Cunigunde, the Crown of Henry II (1270), the tableware of Empress Marie Louise of Austria, the jewelry of Queen Therese, and many other remarkable artifacts.

 Munich residence